 Ivo continued to watch Bradley Carpenter, mercifully asleep.
-Merciful for the observer, for his friend no
+Merciful for the observer, for his friend no longer had the intellect to care what had happened to him.

 Why had Brad done it, knowing the penalty he would pay?
 It had been an act of suicide; he could have fended off the Senator's demand, had he chosen to.
 A subpoena would have entailed substantial publicity, but would still have been a far smaller evil.
 This death was more horrible because it was partial.
 The mind was gone, lobotomized, while the flaccid body remained, a lifetime burden to society and torment to those who had known and loved Brad in his entirety.